How building upgrade finance works

 Enabling Building Upgrade Finance is the Environmental Upgrade Agreement (EUA) contract between the building owner, finance provider and council, where the:

-- finance provider provides the funds to the building owner
+- finance provider provides the finance to the building owner

 - Building owner agrees to complete the upgrade works

-- Council secures the loan to the land and facilitates repayment to the finance provider through the rates collection processes.
+- Council secures the finance to the land and facilitates repayment to the finance provider through the rates collection processes.

 bENEFICIAL Finance terms

-Under Building Upgrade Finance, the building owner can recover tenant’s savings in outgoings resulting from the upgrade over the life of the loan.
-These tenant contributions can be used to service the loan, significantly improving the return on investment.
+Under Building Upgrade Finance, the building owner can recover tenant’s savings in outgoings resulting from the upgrade over the life of the finance, without having to re-negotiate leases.
+These tenant contributions can be used to service the repayments, significantly improving the return on investment.

 Tenants in turn benefit from leasing an upgraded building with improved amenity at no additional cost.
-Once the loan is repaid the tenant receives the direct benefit of reduced outgoings.
+Once the finance is repaid the tenant receives the direct benefit of reduced outgoings.